 Clinical Support Team

-As a study volunteer, Francesca and Theresa are your first contact points, either by phone or email.
+As a study volunteer, Theresa and Nikola are your first contact points, either by phone or email.
 They are both friendly and knowledgeable about our studies and will be able to help you out if you have any questions.

 Tonie has been with the team since 2006.
 As a Project Officer, she works behind the scenes to keep the clinical and administrative processes working well together.
 She is also responsible for study recruitment, ensuring that we always have a solid bank of volunteers ready to take part in studies.

-Kasandra has recently started her PhD project, which focuses on the function of the eyes’ Meibomian glands.
+Kasandra is a PhD student, under the supervision of our academic staff.
+Her PhD project focuses on the function of the eyes’ Meibomian glands.